 The whole group:

-You can see the image above in high resolution, along with an image of the train, by clicking either of the thumbnails below and selecting “View full size” in the lower right of your screen:
+You can see the image above in high resolution, along with an image of the locomotive, by clicking either of the thumbnails below and selecting “View full size” in the lower right of your screen:

 I wonder what the occasion was for the photo.
 The locomotive was manufactured in 1909 and the final section of track opened to the public in December 1910.
 The men aren’t dressed very warmly, so the photo wasn’t taken when the track opened in December.
 I assume this was a special occasion of some kind, but maybe it was just a typical day on the Krösnabanan.